Mandatory Vaccinations Debated at Human Rights Court

 Candigliota argued that parents have the right to decide what medical treatments their children are given and that it shouldn’t be forced on them by the state.

-Under Czech law, anyone who fails to vaccinate their child can be fined 10,000 Czech crowns ($420) and unvaccinated children are barred from attending state educational facilities, including daycare centers.
+Under Czech law, anyone who fails to vaccinate their child can be fined 10,000 Czech crowns ($420) and unvaccinated children are barred from attending state educational facilities, including day care centers.

 In light of Covid-19 measures, only the legal teams and one parent were allowed in the courtroom.
 Most of the attendees, including the judges, wore masks at the beginning of the hearing, but by the end many had been removed.